SunPHM/Image-Retrieval-Pipeline/README.md

 Build tool: Eclipse, Maven

 Notes:

 1. To run with Hadoop 1.2.1, you need to replace the Hadoop library slf4j-api-1.4.x, slf4j-log4j12-1.4.x with the latest libs in this project libs folder.
+2. On HDFS the features might be extracted to path data/features instead of test/data/features, dont know why yet.